 Failure is essential to success.
 Without failing, big breakthroughs or new innovations do not happen.

-We all fear failure.
-In fact, Singapore, has an entire industry dedicated to ensuring that people fear failure and never lose called “kiasu-ism”.
+We all fear of failure.
+In fact, Singapore, has an entire industry dedicated to ensuring that people fear of failure and never lose called “kiasu-ism”.

 Failure is bad and we have been taught to distance ourselves from failure.